 Speaking at an industry conference this week, Putin, Russia's former president and now prime minister, spoke five sentences critical of one of his country's big steel companies, Mechel, and its billionaire chief executive, Igor Zyuzin.
 In a sign of Putin's enduring power in Russia and around the world, that criticism came with a price: about $1.2 billion per sentence in lost shareholder value.
 IHT 25 July 2008

 ...paying for a full page B&W spread in the US’s major business paper [WSJ A11 Tues 19 August 2008] must have seemed like the least a Russian mining company may do [estimated advertising cost US$ 30-50k for Wall Street Journal US edition].
 Market Vectors Russia ETF (RSX) is down 36% from its June 2008 high of US$59.
-The Russian action in Georgia has made all types of people, and investors, nervous.
+The Russian action in

 Foreign investors have pulled billions of dollars out of Russia in response to its invasion of Georgia.
 Official figures show the sharpest fall in the country's foreign currency reserves for a decade [US$16.5bn], since the 1998 defaults.
 Marketplace.org Friday August 22